UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-3.md

 > By simply setting `CurrentSaying`, the UI automatically updates, but without reference to the UI anywhere in the model code.

 The `IsTrue` property is even more impressive.
-Three separate UI properies are bound to this property (here they are again)
+Three separate UI properties are bound to this property (here they are again)

 ```C#
    ToggleSwitch.SetBinding(Switch.IsToggledProperty,  "IsTrue", BindingMode.OneWayToSource);